-This award is for investigators at all stages of career development; early career, midlevel, and senior investigators, and is intended to stimulate innovation and to support pilot studies that will lead to extramural funding.
+This clinical and translational award is for investigators at all stages of career development; (i.e., early career, midlevel, and senior investigators) and is intended to stimulate innovation and to support pilot studies that will lead to extramural funding.
 The total award is limited to \$50,000 which must be spent over 12 months.

-- Eligibility is limited to full-time faculty (all title series including regular, research, clinical and special) at the University of Kentucky and affiliated institutions. - Investigators in training including residents, post-doctoral fellows, and clinical fellows are NOT eligible to serve as PIs but may be co-investigators. - Volunteer faculty and adjunct faculty are NOT eligible to serve as PIs but may be co- investigators.
+- Clinical and translational proposals will have the opportunity to opt-in to this mechanism during the application process. - Eligibility is limited to full-time faculty at the University of Kentucky and affiliated institutions. - Investigators in training including residents, post-doctoral fellows, and clinical fellows are NOT eligible to serve as PIs but may be co-investigators. - Volunteer faculty and adjunct faculty are NOT eligible to serve as PIs but may be co- investigators.